What’s Happening with the Yellow School House?

 - On February 20, the PAC executive wrote to all parents to advise them of the situation, and to Dianne Turner to support the recommendation to demolish the outbuilding and convert the space to playground.
 Vancouver Courier published a news story quoting Heritage Vancouver, PAC and VSB Facilities.
 Note the photos used by CBC and the Courier show happier times for the outbuilding.
-Our photo shows the current state, including the stumps of the plum trees and the new hydro pole.
+Our photo shows the state after the seismic update, including the stumps of the plum trees and the new hydro pole.

 - On February 22, the VSB Planning and Facilities Committee met to discuss the VSB Facilities report recommending demolition, and to hear delegations.
 Our PAC co-chairs Victoria and Promita spoke in favour of replacing the building with green space and playground, and six other speakers opposed demolition on heritage grounds.
 Dianne Turner said VSB would meet again with heritage groups before deciding whether to proceed with demolition.

 - On March 1, the PAC began collecting signatures on a petition to VSB.
 We spoke to parents, teachers and neighbours at drop off and pickup times on March 1, 2 and 3, and at drop off time on March 6.
 We collected 120 written signatures in that time.